-Another week and another week of gins!
+Ginmas Week 4 already!
+Another week and and seven more gins for Ginmas Week 4!
 All of the above are the gins I shared during week 4 of #Ginmas over on social media (my month of gins, one a day for the whole of December) but wanted to record them all here too.
-If you want to hunt them down then do look up The Gin Parlour who will be happy to sell them to you, or
+If you want to hunt them down then do look up The Gin Parlour who will

 Well there have been another seven gins sampled since the last post and it has been a real voyage of discovery and actually also of geography.
 This week we have been all over the place, from Menorca to Yorkshire to Spain to Scotland and I have loved finding out a little bit more about each distillery or gin.
 So for posterity, here they all are in case you

-When my parents owned a vineyard for ten years it never ceased to amaze me how much they knew about wine.
+Here we are with Ginmas Week 1 When my parents owned a vineyard for ten years it never ceased to amaze me how much they knew about wine.
 As much as they knew though there was always more to learn and I really envied that knowledge of a subject and the ability to keep learning.
-As I approach my fifties I keep thinking my brain is going to mush as I don’t work it enough,
+As I approach my fifties I keep thinking my brain is going to

 Every year, round about now I get tagged in pictures of a gin advent calendar that retails at around £100.
 A “wee dram” of gin in a tiny bottle between 24 little windows that looks cute but over the years has crept up in price and has never really struck me as being great value for money.
 Yes it looks amazing and would be a stunning gift for any gin

 Yesterday was International Gin and Tonic Day so I thought I would mark this occasion in the week with sharing some fun facts about gin, so here are the 7 things I have learned since I started drinking gin.
 Little did I know back then that one day I would have a whole category on my blog dedicated to gin.
 Since starting to drink a few years ago I have